This half-day workshop will be held on June 4, 2026, from 1:30 PM, in Room 102/104, at CVPR 2026 in Denver, CO, USA.

 Sanja Fidler

-NVIDIA and University of Toronto
+University of Toronto / NVIDIA

 Shimon Whiteson

-Waymo UK and University of Oxford
+University of Oxford / Waymo

 Contact: agents4ad@googlegroups.com